phoenixgoldz/FrostpawDash/README.md

 ![Frostpaw Dash](./tmp_ab59516b-cb1f-4690-8b83-b9867a2296f0.jpeg)

 ## **Overview**
 **Frostpaw Dash** is an endless runner 3D game inspired by *Temple Run*, developed in **Unity Engine 6**.
-Players take control of a **chibi rainbow snow leopard**, dashing through a stylized fantasy world filled with obstacles, environmental interactions, and dynamic challenges.
+Players take control of a **chibi snow leopard**, dashing through a stylized fantasy world filled with obstacles, environmental interactions, and dynamic challenges.
 The game features vibrant environments, smooth controls, and an immersive experience designed for endless fun.

 ## **🌟 The Story of Frostpaw Dash**
-**Deep in the heart of the Frostveil Realm, a mystical land where magic flows through the air like drifting snowflakes, a young chibi rainbow snow leopard named Frostpaw embarks on an endless run.**
+**Deep in the heart of the Frostveil Realm, a mystical land where magic flows through the air like drifting snowflakes, a young chibi snow leopard named Frostpaw embarks on an endless run.**

 Legends speak of the **Celestial Nexus**, an ancient artifact hidden within the forgotten ruins of time.
 It is said to hold the power to **restore balance** to the realm, but reaching it requires crossing treacherous landscapes filled with **crumbling paths, shifting bridges, and enchanted guardians** determined to keep its secrets hidden.